Sergey0101010/InterviewQuestions/java8to21.md

 `record Triangle<C extends Coordinate> (..)`

-## what are sealed classes in java and why we need them
+## What are sealed classes in java and why we need them
 Sealing allows classes and interfaces to define their permitted subtypes.
 With sealing, we increase clarity of code

-## give an example of sealed interface
+## Give an example of sealed interface
 Permits section should be defined after any extends or implements clause

 public sealed interface Service permits